Acacia leptoneura: Taxonomy

-Distribution
+Distribution and habitat

-The species has an extremely limited distribution as in confined to a small roadside area to the north east of the town of Dowerin.
-There are two main populations, the first is found on a low rise on growing in a sandy loamy soils over laterite in a mostly cleared area of shrubland where it is associated with Hakea scoparia and Santalum acuminatum.
-The second population is growing in a sandy-loamy soil atop a low ridge composed of laterite as part of an open mallee shrubland community containing Allocasuarina acutivalvis, Allocasuarina campestris and Melaleuca coronicarpa.
+Slender-nerved acacia has an extremely limited distribution and is confined to a roadsides to north east of Dowerin.
+There are two main populations: The first is found on a low rise on growing in a sandy loamy soils over laterite, in a mostly cleared area of shrubland where it is associated with Hakea scoparia and Santalum acuminatum.
+The second population is growing in a sandy-loamy soil atop a low ridge composed of laterite in open mallee shrubland containing Allocasuarina acutivalvis, A. campestris and Melaleuca coronicarpa.